Age and Other Applicants:

-In addition, the main applicant going through the Malta IIP eligibility may also add dependants to a citizenship application which can include his/her spouse, children and parents or grandparents, subject to certain conditions.
+The main applicant to the Malta Citizenship by Investment Programme must be at least 18 years of age.
+Applicants may add dependents to a citizenship application.
+You can include your spouse, children and parents or grandparents, subject to certain conditions.

 Fit and Proper Test

 All applicants will undergo a “Fit and Proper” test to show they are in good standing and repute.
 An extremely high standard of due diligence is carried out on the applicant and their dependents.
 This high standard ensures that only reputable applicants are allowed to proceed with the application to the Malta Citizenship by Investment Programme.

 All applicants who apply to the Malta IIP must have a clean criminal record with checks taking place with various authorities and sources.

 Contribution to the National Development & Social Fund